There's no guaranteed way to delay your period, but it may be possible if you take the combined contraceptive pill.

-Switching to, or starting, the combined contraceptive pill If you currently use another type of contraception, switching to the combined contraceptive pill will allow you to delay your period.
+If you currently use another type of contraception, switching to the combined contraceptive pill will allow you to delay your period.
 You may also be able to start taking the combined pill if you don't already use contraception.

 However, you may need to start this pill several weeks before the time when you want to delay your period, and it's not suitable for everyone.

 If you're switching to or starting the combined contraceptive pill, you might need to use additional contraception during the first few days of taking it.

 Ask your pharmacist, community contraception clinic or doctor for more information and advice.

 Important: Our website provides useful information but is not a substitute for medical advice.
 You should always seek the advice of your doctor when making decisions about your health.